 Built with the ambition to scale up and replicate across other deltas

 Working together with the Delta Alliance, a knowledge-driven network of delta professionals, through the Bangladesh Wing, will confer two principle advantages for DeltaCap.
 Firstly, the organization will help with the coordination of the numerous Bangladeshi entities working on delta management issues both as providers, as well as being recipients of the new knowledge.
 Secondly, sustainable delta management activities need scaling up both at national and international scale.
 Nationally, the project can be scaled up by further involving Delta Alliance Bangladesh Wing partners.
 Internationally the project approach to capacity development through needs based training and knowledge, can be replicated in other deltas.
 The topics and themes covered can then be tailored to the specific needs of the delta region.

 DeltaCap is a Netherlands Initiative for Capacity development in Higher Education (NICHE) project, with Nuffic support of 1 million Euros.
-The project is jointly led by UNESCO-IHE and Wageningen University and Research, and implemented in close cooperation with the Government of Bangladesh and various other partners.
+The project is jointly led by IHE-DELFT and Wageningen University and Research, and implemented in close cooperation with the Government of Bangladesh and various other partners.
 It will be launched in January, and then run until August 2020.